According to the Health and Safety Executive, falls from heights are still one of the leading causes of personal injuries and fatalities at work.

 All employers have a duty of care to keep their employees safe, and this includes protecting you from falls from height.
-As part of the Work at Height Regulations 2005, your employer has to make sure you’re properly trained and have the right equipment to carry out your job role.
+As part of the Work at Height Regulations 2005, your employer has to make sure you’re properly trained and have the right equipment to carry out your job safely.

 Precautions they should take to keep you safe include:

-You might be feeling unsure whether this applies to you – but you can reach us to find out whether you could claim.
+You might be feeling unsure whether this applies to you – but you can speak for free to a trained legal adviser by calling 0800 234 6438, and find out whether you could claim.

 Unfortunately, falls from height can sometimes cause serious injuries which have a long-lasting impact on your life.